syncfusion/ej2-react-docs/src/grid/grid/selection.md

 # Selection

-Selection provides an option to highlight a row or cell.
+Selection provides an option to highlight a row or cell or column.
 Selection can be done through simple Mouse down or Arrow keys.
 To disable selection in the Grid, set the [`allowSelection`](../api/grid/#allowselection) to false.

 The grid supports two types of selection that can be set by using the [`selectionSettings.type`](../api/grid/selectionSettings/#type).
 They are:

 * **Single** - The **Single** is set by default.
-Allows you to select only a single row or cell.
+Allows you to select only a single row or cell or column.
-* **Multiple** - It allows you to select multiple rows or cells.
+* **Multiple** - It allows you to select multiple rows or cells or columns.
-To perform the multi-selection, press and hold CTRL key and click the desired rows or cells.
+To perform the multi-selection, press and hold CTRL key and click the desired rows or cells or columns.
-To select range of rows or cells, press and hold the SHIFT key and click the rows or cells.
+To select range of rows or cells or columns, press and hold the SHIFT key and click the rows or cells or columns.

 {% tab template="grid/selection", sourceFiles="app/App.tsx,app/datasource.tsx" %}